 - 1. Shut down the Avance unit to power off the remaining Avance node (node1).
-In the Avance Management Console, on the Unit page, click Shutdown. - Follow the instructions in "Installing Software on the Second PM" on page 51 to install the everRun software on node1.
+In the Avance Management Console, on the Unit page, click Shutdown. - Follow the instructions in to install the everRun software on node1.
 Power on the node, update the necessary settings in the firmware (BIOS or UEFI) setup utility, and boot the node from the everRun DVD to run the installation program.